Inter-American Institute for Cooperation on Agriculture

 “One of the best lessons that has stuck with me for life is that a farmer knows what he or she must do.
 In principle, you don’t have to bother to teach them but rather you must seek to understand the system in which they operate.
 You must find out about their ambitions, their resources and the surrounding context, in order to work with them.
 Recognizing this prepared me to function in civil society and then I entered the Agency for Rural Transformation, starting first in the division of economic projects”, recalls Sandra.

-Ferguson explained that in 1981, the Agency began to work closely with the government in office at that time.
+Ferguson explained that in 1981, the Agency was established as a quasi-governmental agency to support agricultural and rural development and worked closely with the government in office at that time.
 With the collapse of that administration in 1983, the Agency was closed.
-One year later, it re-opened; resumed its projects to support the rural population; and was registered as an NGO.
+One year later, it re-opened; resumed its projects to support the rural population and was registered as an NGO.

 She explains that, “It has spearheaded pioneering micro-credit projects in the country and also enabled small farmers to access technical assistance”.